Lifetimely: Income Statement - Metric Definitions

 - Net Income: Final profit or loss after deducting all expenses from gross profit.

-Statement header
+Statement header metrics

 - Net sales: Sales after discounts and refunds, including tax.